fpcorso/data-blog/content/2023-10-20-getting-started-athena.md

 Now that we have Glue set up, it's time to set up Athena.
 Navigate to the Athena console and go to the "Query editor" page.
 Before we can start exploring the editor, we need to set up where to store the results.

 While using the query editor in the console will make it feel like a regular query working with normal databases, that isn't exactly how Athena works.
-In Athena, queries cannot be automatic like it might be with regular databases as Athena needs to scan the files from the data source.
-So, the query runs asynchronously and then the results are stored in a different S3 bucket.
+In Athena, queries cannot be synchronous like it might be with regular databases as Athena needs to scan the files from the data source.

+So, the query runs asynchronously, the results are stored in a different S3 bucket, and then they are shown to you in the query editor.
 This allows you to run the query and then come back later to see the results.
 This is important to note in the event you are using Athena from a script or application as you will need to handle the asynchronous nature of the query.

 Click the "Settings" tab along the top of the screen, then click the "Manage" button.
 For the "Location of query result" option, click the "Browse" button and locate the 2nd S3 bucket we created earlier.
 Then, click the "Save" button to save the changes.